spapageo/jannel/README.md

 #Jannel - Java Kannel library#

-The jannel project is implements a client for the bearer-box server using the protocol specified by the Kannel project.
+The jannel project implements a client for the bearer-box server using the protocol specified by the Kannel project.
 It is implemented using the Netty IO framework for robustness and performance.
 The design is based on the well-known cloudhopper-smpp library.

 The project is still in beta stages and the API is subject to change.
-Will provide releases on the central maven repository and snapshots using travis for Continues Integration and Continues Deployment
+Will provide releases on the central maven repository and try also to provide snapshots using travis.

 [![Build Status](https://travis-ci.org/spapageo/jannel.svg?branch=master)](https://travis-ci.org/spapageo/jannel)